cfjdoedens/drawsneeded/README.md

 - Make drawsneeded() work nicely with vector parameters that have length
   \> 1.
-- Add graph that shows planned result: cdf with
-  - vertical line for expected_error_rate
-  - vertical line for allowed_error_rate
-  - if possible, depict number of draws needed
-  - if possible, depict situation when too many draws are needed
+- Handle case where only integer values of k are possible.
+For example when k \> 1-cert, then round k up.
+Otherwise round k down.
 - Add extra margin, so extra draws, by taking into account the standard deviation.
+- drawsneeded_plot(): If possible, depict situation when too many draws are needed.
+- drawsneeded_plot() depict as multiple chance graphs different postulated values for k, in one picture.